glasser/vote.davidglasser.net/content/post/201611-candidates.md

 non-profits to buy existing housing to stabilize rents, etc) do sound like they might work.
 He claims to not be a NIMBY and to not be opposed to all new housing construction.
 But so far has hasn't provided me with a single example of a proposed, recent, or in-progress housing project in Berkeley that he likes.
+(His wife suggested the senior housing at 3132 MLK as an example of such a project; when I ran into Bartlett himself we were literally standing in front of it and he couldn't think of a single example.
+Though to his credit, we were both in a hurry and he wasn't in "campaign mode".)
+His Friends of Adeline group continues to push back on the [2902 Adeline](http://2902adeline.com/) project, trying to cut a few stories off of it and demanding more parking.
+More parking, for a project that's one block from BART and on a bicycle boulevard!
+If we don't stop overallocating parking, we will never fix our over-reliance on the privately owned automobile.

 Deborah Matthews wants to build housing --- not surprising given that she is a realtor.
 I like that about her.
 But her approach to other policy matters